Approximate hedging with proportional transaction costs in stochastic volatility models with jumps: Proof of Main Theorems

 \proof The conclusion follows directly from the proof of Proposition \ref{Pr.Limit.1} and the observation that $\E\, {Z}_\zs{4,j}^2=\E(\vert {Z}_\zs{1,j}\vert-\sqrt{2/\pi})^2=1-{2}/{\pi},$ and $ \E \,({Z}_\zs{i,j}{Z}_\zs{4,j})=0, $ for $i=1,2$ and $m_\zs{1}\le j\le m_\zs{2}$.\endproof

 The remaining part of the section is devoted to prove main results following the scheme of \cite{Nguyen}.
-Our first step is establish the asymptotic representation at rate $n^{\beta}$ for each term contributing in the hedging error.
-The approximation procedure also provides the residual parts as discrete martingales for which, Propositions \ref{Pr.Limit.1} and \ref{Pr.sec:Bat.3} will be applied to obtain the limit distribution at the last step.
+Our first step is to establish the asymptotic representation at rate $n^{\beta}$ for each term contributing in the hedging error.
+The approximation procedure also provides the residual parts as discrete martingales for which Propositions \ref{Pr.Limit.1} and \ref{Pr.sec:Bat.3} will be applied to achieve the limiting distribution in the last step.